 The Japanese Garden

-Up above are several Japanese-style buildings.
+At the top of the Japanese Garden are several buildings.
 One of them is an authentic five-room house that was shipped to Pasadena from Japan in 1904 and was purchased by Henry Huntington in 1911.
 The ceremonial teahouse was also transported from Japan in the 1960s.
 It’s for display only and doesn’t host tea ceremonies.

-The serene environment of the Japanese Garden imbues a sense of tranquility and peace for visitors.
-If it had been a cooler day, I might have sat there in contemplation for hours.
-The Japanese Garden opened to the public in 1928 and is one of the most popular sections to visit at the complex.
+The Japanese Garden opened to the public in 1928 and is one of the most popular sections to visit at the Huntington.

 The Chinese Garden